what is the global mobulid conservation programme?

 The long-term goal of the GMCP is to reduce the key threat that fisheries pose to manta and devil rays.
 This requires addressing both the levels of bycatch and targeted fisheries that threaten these rays, particularly within key mobulid fishing nations.

-To realise this goal, the GMCP organises its activities under four overarching objectives:
+To realise this goal, the GMCP organises its activities under three overarching objectives:

 (1) Changing policy